nliulab/HRnV-Calc/README.md

 The option **‘All’** lets users perform all HR<sub>n</sub>V<sub>m</sub> analyses with *n* and *m* no greater than the specified *n*.
 For example, if *n* is set to be 2, HRnV-Calc will conduct HR<sub>1</sub>V (i.e., conventional HRV), HR<sub>2</sub>V<sub>1</sub>, and HR<sub>2</sub>V analyses on the input signal altogether.
 The default value of *n* for this option is 1, indicating only the conventional HRV analysis to be performed.
 Note that the results generated using this option will not be shown in the HR<sub>n</sub>V<sub>m</sub> Display, even when *n* is set to be 1.
 Users may check the stored Excel sheets for detailed results.

-The **Ectopic Beats** section lets users allows users to specify the threshold (default: 20%) for a beat to be considered as an outlier and to select how outliers should be processed (default: remove).
+The **Ectopic Beats** section allows users to specify the threshold (default: 20%) for a beat to be considered as an outlier and to select how outliers should be processed (default: remove).
 It should be noted that the detection and processing of ectopic beats will **only be conducted on the original RRI**.
 All RR<sub>n</sub>I<sub>m</sub> intervals will be generated from the processed RRI intervals without further processing.

 In the **Frequency Domain** section, user may choose one of the four PSD methods (default: Lomb) provided in PCST.
 For details of each PSD estimate method, please refer to the [PCST paper](https://iopscience.iop.org/article/10.1088/1361-6579/aae021).